VisualSource/Mqtt-Broker/README.md

 - `$SYS/broker/load/bytes/received`: The total number of bytes received since the broker started.

-- `$SYS/broker/load/bytes/received`: The total number of bytes received since the broker started.

 - `$SYS/broker/load/bytes/sent`: The total number of bytes sent since the broker started.

 - `$SYS/broker/clients/connected`: The number of currently connected clients